aspose-pdf-cloud/aspose-pdf-cloud-docs/pdf/developer-guide/working-with-annotations/working-with-text-annotations/reading-text-annotations-from-a-pdf-document/_index.md

 |/pdf/{name}/pages/{pageNumber}/annotations/text|GET|Read Document Annotations from a Page in PDF Document|[GetPageTextAnnotations](https://apireference.aspose.cloud/pdf/#!/Annotations/GetPageTextAnnotations)|
 |/pdf/{name}/annotations/text/{annotationId}|GET|Read Annotation by ID|[GetTextAnnotation](https://apireference.aspose.cloud/pdf/#!/Annotations/GetTextAnnotation)|
 ### **cURL Example**
-{{% alert color="primary" %}}

-We have used [PdfWithAnnotations.pdf](https://github.com/aspose-pdf-cloud/aspose-pdf-cloud-dotnet/blob/master/pdf/attachments/PdfWithAnnotations.pdf) for the example below.
+We have used PdfWithAnnotations.pdf for the example below.
 In this example we are demonstration **/pdf/{name}/annotations/text/{annotationId}** resource to read Annotation Information by ID.
 You can use /pdf/{name}/annotations/text or **/pdf/{name}/annotations/text** to get the desired annotation identifier.
 The above resources return the following Text Annotation information for the document

 ```java